-Manakamana Temple is a most famous shrine of Goddess Durga of Nepal.
-It is situated in the hilltop of Gorkha on 1302 Meters above the sea level.
-There is a beautiful artistic two-storeyed pagoda style temple of Goddess Durga.
+Manakamana Temple is the most famous shrine of Goddess Durga of Nepal.
+It is situated on the hilltop of Gorkha on 1302 Meters above sea level.
+There is a beautiful artistic two-storeyed pagoda-style temple of Goddess Durga.
 In Nepal, there are many sacred abodes of the goddesses and gods where peoples of Nepal pray for all kinds of help, among them Manakamana is one of them.
 Manakamana Temple lies between two major destinations of Nepal: Kathmandu & Pokhara.
-Temple is approx 100 KM far from both cities in distance so you can visit the temple enroute.
+Temple is approx 100 KM far from both cities in the distance so you can visit the temple en route.

-Every year thousands of people of Nepal, India and other countries visit Manakamana Temple to fulfill their hearts wishes and for sightseeing.
-Since October 1998 one can reach Manakamana temple by cable car, first of its kind in Nepal.
-Devotees now prefer to take a cable car ride to consume time and for the comfort reason.
-Cable Car ticket can be obtained from the Cable Car premises.
+Every year thousands of people of Nepal, India, and other countries visit Manakamana Temple to fulfill their heart’s wishes and for sightseeing.
+Since October 1998 one can reach Manakamana temple by cable car, the first of its kind in Nepal.
+Devotees now prefer to take a cable car ride to consume time and for comfort reasons.
+Cable Car tickets can be obtained from the Cable Car premises.

-Most of the devotees who visited Manakamana Temple were who promised to offer sacrifice and worship after the fulfill one’s own desire.
-It is said that one’s wishes come true if he or she prays at Manakamana temple.
+Most of the devotees who visited Manakamana Temple were who promised to offer sacrifice and worship after they fulfill one’s own desire.
+It is said that one’s wishes come true if he or she prays at the Manakamana temple.
 It is also said that those who make a wish and pray to Manakamana get their wishes fulfilled.
-The people of Nepal believe that the most powerful wish fulfilling Goddess is Manakamana of Gorkha.
-“Mana” means hearts and “Kamana” means wishes, therefore, Manakamana means the Goddess of hearts wishes.
-It is believed by some persons who visited Manakamana regularly one or two times a year goddess fulfilled their hearts wishes.
+The people of Nepal believe that the most powerful wish-fulfilling Goddess is Manakamana of Gorkha.
+“Mana” means hearts and “Kamana” means wishes, therefore, Manakamana means the Goddess of heart’s wishes.
+It is believed by some persons who visited Manakamana regularly one or two times a year goddess fulfilled their heart’s wishes.
 The temple looked very attractive with pigeons flying everywhere and bells were dangling early in the morning.

-Every persons visits Manakamana Temple with their own wishes to fulfill their problem and for good health and prosperity, students to get highest mark in the examination.
-Traders and Businessman to get tender and get more profit, Government and public service holders to get promotion and good services, childless couple to get children.
+Every person visits Manakamana Temple with their own wishes to fulfill their problem and for good health and prosperity, students to get the highest mark in the examination.
+Traders and Businessmen to get tender and get more profit, Government and public service holders to get promotion and good services, childless couples to get children.
 Those who are unmarried go there to get married to persons selected by them.
-They promised to offer worship and sacrifice animals and birds as soon as they fulfilled their hearts wishes some people promised to sacrifice “Panchabali’ sacrifice of five animals and birds.
+They promised to offer worship and sacrifice animals and birds as soon as they fulfilled their heart’s wishes some people promised to sacrifice “Panchabali’ the sacrifice of five animals and birds.
 Buffalo, goat, sheep, duck, and cock if they get relief from disease, illness, trouble, and misfortune.

 This temple was built by Lakhan Thapa Magar during the reign of King Ram Shah of Gorkha.
-Lilabati wife of to King Ram Shah believed to be an incarnation of Goddess Durga.
+Lilabati wife of King Ram Shah believed to be an incarnation of Goddess Durga.
 Manakamana was an image of Queen Lilabati.
-Later king Girvana Yudha Bickram Shah renovated the temple and made two storeyed instead of small one storied temple.
-The image of Goddess Manakamana is not like Palanchok Bhagwati or other image of Goddess Durga.
+Later king Girvana Yudha Bickram Shah renovated the temple and made it two-storeyed instead of the small one-storied temple.
+The image of Goddess Manakamana is not like Palanchok Bhagwati or other images of Goddess Durga.
 It is just like a piece of raw stone.
-The temple bells arranged along the eaves of the temple has clapped attached to leaf-shaped paddies that catch the breeze.
-The wind bells decorated the roof their chimes sounding devotion of the goddess.
+The temple bells arranged along the eaves of the temple have clapped attached to leaf-shaped paddies that catch the breeze.
+The wind bells decorated the roof their chimes sounding devotion to the goddess.

-During Saturdays of winter season there will be hustle and bustle of people man, woman and children going to the Manakamana Temple with goat, cock and duck for sacrifice and trays full of flowers, rice, oil feed lamp (Batti), Incense burnt perfume (Dhup), sweet meat (Peda), fruits, unripe coconut, white and red pieces of cotton cloth, red powder (Avir) etc for worship Goddess Manakamana Mai.
-They also bring money (coin), rice and sweetmeat (Peda) of other relatives and friends to present goddess Manakamana.
+During Saturdays of the winter season, there will be hustle and bustle of people men, women, and children going to the Manakamana Temple with goat, cock, and duck for sacrifice and trays full of flowers, rice, oil feed lamp (Batti), Incense burnt perfume (Dhup), sweet meat (Peda), fruits, unripe coconut, white and red pieces of cotton cloth, red powder (Avir), etc for worship Goddess Manakamana Mai.
+They also bring money (coin), rice, and sweetmeat (Peda) from other relatives and friends to present goddess Manakamana.